Powerful political, social and economic forces conspire against your health.

 Here are seven.

-1. Health is a verb, not a noun.
+1. Health is a verb.

 Health is an ongoing activity, not a fixed state of being.
 If you do the things that we know to be good for you – like eat right, exercise, connect socially, etc. – you’ll be gaining health.
 But, equally importantly you’ll be empowering yourself and having a good time discovering your body’s own needs.